Darkhammer12/birdwatch/README.md

 ## Task 6 Made a one page browser application.
 ## Task 7 creating tests for routes and routes for the birds.
 ## Task 8 Creating a store interface to connect to postgresdb
+## Task 9 connecting the store interface to the handler